Aswinr24/CrediFlow/README.md

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or clone the repository and submit a pull request on GitHub.

-For detailed guidelines on how to contribute, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md).
+For detailed guidelines on how to contribute, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file

 ## License